2014 AMERICAN CHAMPIONSHIPS

-Mother of two college age daughters and tax administrator for a municipal government by day has been dubbed the “Logo Queen” on the sand circuit by her peers.
+BIO: Mother of two college age daughters and tax administrator for a municipal government by day has been dubbed the “Logo Queen” on the sand circuit by her peers.
 Most of the logo replications are for businesses.
 In addition, she helps run a lucrative Excavating business with her “better half”.
 Logo and sculpting projects in Ohio include: Pro Football Hall of Fame Ribs Burnoff, Strong Kid Program Jackson Township MC, City of Alliance Annual July 4th Festival, Kids Fest, Cleveland Indians, Youngstown Metro Parks, Louisville’s Annual Balloon Lift Off, Community Days in Richfield, MSCountry.com Festival, , Taste of Hudson, Several Relay for Life Projects.
 Laurie travels and competes when time allows.
 A few places are, Florida, Massachusetts, New Hampshire, Virginia Beach (4th place), Maine, Parksville, BC.
-She has appeared on CNN and the Travel Channel, a few sand logos that could be seen on national commercials, many speaking

 Home: PEI, Canada